 The KFOC defines a Knowledge User as someone who may be able to utilize research results to make policy changes, decisions or changes to programs or practice.
-Knowledge users may also include Patient or lived experience participants.
 A knowledge user does not have to have direct affiliation with an eligible academic institution, although they may provide their affiliation pertinent to the project or role.
 Please note that the KFOC has no limitations on the numbers of applications on which one can act as a knowledge user (or patient/lived experience participant).